gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 For a good amount of years I have been exposed to the context of having to prepare technical concepts for new potential products.

-That means transforming the whishes of a potential customer into concrete technical actions with a realistic evaluation of complexity, as much as it could be at that time.
+That means transforming the whishes of a potential customer into concrete technical actions with a realistic evaluation of complexity, as much as it could be at the moment of evaluation.

-After doing it for a couple of times I decided to document my thought process and to also do some workshops with my fellow colleagues for knowledge dissemination and teaching purposes.
+After doing it for a couple of times I decided to document my thinking process and to also do some workshops with my fellow colleagues for knowledge dissemination and teaching purposes.

 That being said, I long cycle of workshops took place over 2 years, where I tried to transform a very scary mythical process into some concrete recipe as a guideline.

+## Disclaimer

+As I worked in both big and small companies, I can say for sure, that the following strategy can be unnecessary and to heavy in some context.
+Depending on the degree of the complexity of the problem, the relationships between involved parties, and the required detailed level for the pitch, what I am about to present can be tailored from taking it fully, to just brush through some concepts or skip it all together.

 Therefore, please take everything bellow with a grain of salt as it was meant only as being a guideline for a very well defined context which might not apply to you.
-Use you brain filters to choose anything you might find useful for you.
+Use filters to choose anything you might find useful for you.

 ### Sample of a Business Problem